 Felipe Felix Arias

-I am an MS student and NSF Graduate Research Fellow at the University of Illinois at Urbana-Champaign (UIUC), where I work on applied machine learning in Dr. Nancy M. Amato's group in Parasol Lab.
+I work on Machine Learning/AI at Uber, where I focus on AI4Ops and safety.
+Previously, I was an MS student and NSF Graduate Research Fellow at the University of Illinois at Urbana-Champaign (UIUC), where I worked on applied machine learning for robotics.
 I received my Bachelor of Science in Computer Science with Honors from UIUC in 2019 and have been fortunate enough to work on great projects at Uber, UIUC, Stanford, and the University of California Berkeley.
-In my free time, I enjoy making music and taking pictures/videos.

 felipefelixarias AT gmail.com / Google Scholar / CV / Github / LinkedIn